elden2/victor-hugo/site/content/blog/Classify311.md

 For the Street name, i divided each section into "Other", "Avenue", "Street", "Broadway", "Road".
 If you know NYC, different street names give some indication into whether we're looking at a residential or commercial region, or what part of the city we're in (i.e., Road isn't very common in Manhattan.)

-Agency we don't have to work with too much.

 ```python